-With the warmth of the summer sun on your back and the heat of the charcoal grill in front of you, outdoor grilling keeps your kitchen clean and offers the tastiest summer foods.
+With the warmth of the summer sun on your back and the heat of the charcoal grill in front of you, outdoor grilling serves up the tastiest summer foods.
 With a few standard grill accessories and one or two unique grilling tools, you can be the grill master that impresses all of your friends.

 Because the heat of outdoor cooking can be more intense than cooking on a stovetop or in an oven, you'll want to make sure to have utensils that are designed for grilling.
 When you're choosing grilling tools and accessories, make sure to look for utensils and other gear made of materials like stainless steel or silicone that can withstand the high temperatures of the grill.